rsvp/chess/README.md

 * Knights perform best when given strong support.
 * Know with ease when you can or cannot get there first.
 * Know your strengths, and limitations.
+* Knowing your opponent enables you to take the offensive.
+* Knowing yourself enables you to maintain the defensive.
 * Lack of patience is probably the most common reason for a draw which should have been won.
 * Lack of patience is probably the most common reason for losing a game.
 * Learn from your draws and especially your defeats.
 * Leave the pawns alone, except for center and passed pawns.
 * Let the perfectionist play postal chess.
+* Let your main objective be victory, not lengthy campaigns.
 * Life is a kind of chess, with struggle, competition, good and ill events.
 * Life is like a game of chess, for it changes with each move.
 * Life is too short for chess.